uncazzy/pr-reviewer/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on:
+Contributions are welcome!
+Please see [Contributing Guide](CONTRIBUTING.md) for details on:

 - Setting up your development environment
 - Submitting pull requests